-Zero Waste Victoria is a not-for-profit organisation who provides education, community engagement, sustainable living advice and leads conversations on the growing issues of our waste and recycling system with Victorian councils, businesses, schools and community groups.
-We host information stalls, talks and workshops to inspire and empower waste reduction and sustainable actions.
+Zero Waste Victoria is a not-for-profit charity that provides education, community engagement and sustainable living advice.
+We lead conversations on the growing issues of our waste and recycling system with Victorian councils, businesses, schools and community groups, and host information stalls, talks and workshops to inspire and empower waste reduction and sustainable actions.

 If you would like to engage the services of Zero Waste Victoria, or enquire about how we can support your initiatives to reduce waste, please email email@example.com.

-Hannah initially asked Lauren who was in a similar position of wanting local connections too.
-Later on, they approached Erin Rhoads, a zero waste speaker, community activist and zero waste lifestyle blogger and now a published zero waste author.
+Hannah invited Lauren to join the group, as Lauren was in a similar position and also wanted local connections.
+They later invited Erin Rhoads (zero waste speaker, community activist, zero waste lifestyle blogger and now a published zero waste author) to join the group.
 Over time, additional people with a wide range of knowledge and a passion to minimise waste have stepped up to manage the growing Facebook group.
 With an average of 60 people joining the group each week, people are becoming increasingly concerned and aware of the need to reduce waste.
-Currently we have over 7,000 members and 17.7K of posts, comments and reactions per month, it is a very active group supporting people on their zero waste journey!
+With over 9,000 members and 17.7K posts, comments and reactions per month, it is a very active group supporting people on their zero waste journey!